Smooth Non-Stationary Bandits: Experiments

-{\new We visualize the regret of the two policies via a log-log plot with time horizon $T=2^j$ where $j= 20,21, \dots,26$; see Figure~\ref{fig:regret}.
-Theoretically, the {\bf slope} of a log-log curve should equal the exponent of the cumulative regret.
+The regret of the policies is visualized using a log-log plot with base 10 in Figure~\ref{fig:synthetic}.
+The time horizon ranges from $T=10^6$ to $T=10^8$.
+Theoretically, the {\bf slope} of a log-log curve should be equal to the exponent of the cumulative regret.
 In fact, if the cumulative regret is $c T^d$, then the log-regret is $\log c + d \log T$.
-Our simulation shows that under smooth non-stationarity, the $T^{3/5}$-regret policy outperforms the $T^{2/3}$-regret policy.
-Moreover, the log-log curves have slope $0.70$ and $0.62$ respectively, which are close to their theoretical values.}
+Our simulation shows that under smooth non-stationarity, the $T^{3/5}$-regret policy BE-S outperforms the other two $T^{2/3}$-regret policies (BE-NS and Rexp3).
+Moreover, the log-log curves have slopes $0.69$ and $0.63$, respectively, which are close to their theoretical values.